 It's the DNS record for mail servers.
 It tells what mail server(s) handle emails for a given domain name.
-To know the right MX records you need to use our services, please have a look at our DNS configuration guide.
+To know the right MX record you need to use our service, please have a look at our DNS configuration guide.

 What's an "SPF"?

 This is another DNS record used for emails.
 Quoting Wikipedia: "Sender Policy Framework is an email authentication method designed to detect forging sender addresses during the delivery of the email.".
 An SPF record basically tells which servers/services should be allowed to send emails on behalf of a domain name.

 If your domain has an SPF record and an unauthorized sender tries to send an email from an email address with your domain name, that email will get a very bad score from antispams and will likely be either rejected or classified as SPAM.
 On the other hand if an email is sent from an authorized sender, it gets a good score and a lesser chance of being seen as SPAM.